the-full-stack/website/docs/spring2021/index.md

 The week of May 3, we watch the best course project videos together, and give out awards.

 There are rumors of a fun conference in the air, too...

+## Other Resources

+[Fast.ai](https://course.fast.ai) is a great free two-course sequence aimed at first getting hackers to train state-of-the-art models as quickly as possible, and only afterward delving into how things work under the hood.
+Highly recommended for anyone.

+[Dive Into Deep Learning](https://d2l.ai) is a great free textbook with Jupyter notebooks for every part of deep learning.

+[NYU’s Deep Learning](https://atcold.github.io/pytorch-Deep-Learning/) course has excellent PyTorch breakdowns of everything important going on in deep learning.

+Stanford’s [ML Systems Design](https://stanford-cs329s.github.io/syllabus.html) course has lectures that parallel those in this course.

+[The Batch](https://www.deeplearning.ai/thebatch/) by Andrew Ng is a great weekly update on progress in the deep learning world.

+[/r/MachineLearning/](https://www.reddit.com/r/MachineLearning/) is the best community for staying up to date with the latest developments.